dalibo/pitrery/install_2.5.md

-        -s mode                Storage method, tar or rsync -m count               Number of backups to keep when purging -g days                Remove backups older than this number of days -D dir                 Path to $PGDATA
+        -s mode                Storage method, tar or rsync -m count               Number of backups to keep when purging -g days                Remove backup older than this number of days -D dir                 Path to $PGDATA
         -a [[user@]host:]/dir  Place to store WAL archives -E                     Encrypt tar backups with GPG